 He hummed while he drove, and that annoyed Grace because the radio was turned off, but she held her tongue.

 It wasn’t like George to give her presents.
-She examined the cube-shaped rhinestones of the bracelet.
-They felt like beads of rock salt and gleamed in the late afternoon sun that shone in her window and made her squint.
+She examined the bracelet’s cube-shaped rhinestones.
+They felt like rock salt and gleamed in the late afternoon sun that shone in her window and made her squint.
 She was too short for the visor to shadow her face.
 She turned the bracelet around and around on her wrist and wondered what made the stones change color as their angle shifted against the sunlight.

 “You never told me where you got this bracelet,” she said.